innovation-first/paradox-innovation/content/blogs/kubecon/index.md

 Fred then iteratively condense and improve its topology model and focuses on essential information.
 Sometimes by gathering information using specific API points (config maps, kubernetes operators API, external sources).
 In turn this further reduces the cognitive load on each expert agents.

 To implement this strategy, we collaborate closely with our company Kubernetes experts and support teams to identify key data points, such as container images, software versions, scaling parameters like replica counts, ingress configurations, etc. Extracting and summarizing this critical information provides the agents with a concise yet comprehensive snapshot of the system's operational state.
 We proceed with the same approach for the key cloud-native components we heavily rely upon in our projects.
-For example Kafka, Opensearch, Minio, Clickouse, kKKeycloackycloack (to name just a few) are often used.
+For example Kafka, Opensearch, Minio, Clickouse, Keycloack (to name just a few) are often used.
 We provide Fred with insights for each so that it can further complete its knowledge.

 To facilitate this process, we implemented a hierarchical, or pyramidal, summarization strategy.
 Through advanced LLM engineering techniques, we generate natural language overviews at multiple levels of abstraction.
 We start by creating summaries for individual workloads (deployments, statefulsets, jobs etc..),